AdaCore/learn/content/courses/advanced-ada/parts/resource_management/memory_management.rst

-attribute for a subtype :ada:`S` indicates the maximum value of storage elements when allocating memory for an access type whose designated subtype is :ada:`S`, while the :ada:`Max_Alignment_For_Allocation` attribute indicates the maximum alignment that we can use for the allocation.
+attribute for a subtype :ada:`S` indicates the maximum value of storage elements when allocating memory for an access type whose designated subtype is :ada:`S`, while the :ada:`Max_Alignment_For_Allocation` attribute indicates the maximum alignment that we can use when we allocate memory via the :ada:`new` allocator.

 Code example with scalar type